airbytehq/airbyte/docs/operator-guides/collecting-metrics.md

 :::info
 Monitoring your Airbyte instance using Datadog is an early preview feature and still in development.
 Expect changes to this feature and the configuration to happen in the future.
+This feature will be only for Airbyte Enterprise customers in the future.
 :::

 ![Datadog's Airbyte Integration Dashboard](assets/DatadogAirbyteIntegration_OutOfTheBox_Dashboard.png)